2008 Democratic Party presidential primaries

-Obama received enough superdelegate endorsements on June 3 to claim that he had secured the simple majority of delegates necessary to win the nomination, and Clinton conceded the nomination four days later.
-Obama was nominated on the first ballot, at the August convention.
-He went on to win the general election, and became the 44th President of the United States on January 20, 2009.
-Clinton went on to serve as Obama's Secretary of State for his first term as president, and the Democratic nominee for president in 2016, although she lost to Donald Trump.
+Obama received enough superdelegate endorsements on June 3 to claim that he had secured the simple majority of delegates necessary to win the nomination, before Clinton conceded the nomination four days later.
+Obama was nominated on the first ballot at the August convention.
+He went on to win the general election, and became the 44th president of the United States on January 20, 2009.
+Clinton went on to serve as Obama's Secretary of State for his first term as president, and the Democratic nominee for president in 2016, losing to Donald Trump.
+These primaries included the nominees for the next three elections: Obama again in 2012, Clinton in 2016, and Biden in 2020.